loganmarchione/loganmarchione.com/content/posts/2023/11/index.md

 }
 ```

 Then, I was able to use these GitHub Actions to get everything working.
-Magically, the files are uploaded to S3!
+Magically, the files are uploaded to S3 without a password!

 ```
     ...